PET Permeability

 Introduction

-The uncontrolled, excessive entry of oxygen is the real problem, because the addition of the micro amounts of oxygen, depending on the wine or beer, is can be beneficial.2,3,4 Wineries that ferment many hundreds of gallons of wine in a single tank may actually prefer polyethylene tanks, because the volume of wine is so huge compared to the surface area of their tanks.
+The uncontrolled, excessive entry of oxygen is the real problem.
+The addition of the micro amounts of oxygen (MOX), is actually beneficial.2,3,4 Wineries that ferment many hundreds of gallons of wine in a single tank may actually prefer polyethylene tanks, because the volume of wine is so huge compared to the surface area of their tanks.
 Polyethylene, or other similarly permeable material, cannot be used to make fermenters for small batches of wine and beer, because the volumes are small compared to the surface area of the fermenters.
 Using a BetterBottle fermentation system, even a novice will find it easy to rack or bottle cleanly under conditions that control oxygen exposure (Use the Products tab at the top of page to access How-To Tips).

 1 Liu, R Y F. et al. Crystallinity and Oxygen Transport Properties of PET Bottle Walls.
 J. Applied Polymer Science.
 2004 Vol. 94,671-677 (Accessed 01/15/12)